Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Lifestyle and risk-factor optimisation (sleep, alcohol, smoking cessation, weight management, cardiovascular fitness, medication review)

-- Cardiovascular Health Focus: Since vascular disease is the most common cause, managing risk factors is key: controlling blood pressure, diabetes, and cholesterol levels; stopping smoking; maintaining a healthy weight; and regular aerobic exercise [Ref 5, 14].
+- Cardiovascular Health Focus: Vascular disease is the most common cause of ED.
+Managing risk factors is key: controlling blood pressure, diabetes, and cholesterol; stopping smoking; maintaining a healthy weight; and taking regular aerobic exercise.

-- Dietary Changes: Emphasising a diet rich in fruits, vegetables, whole grains, fish, and nuts (like the Mediterranean diet) and low in red/processed meats, refined grains, and sugary drinks supports endothelial health and blood flow.
+- Dietary Changes: Emphasising a diet rich in fruits, vegetables, whole grains, fish, and nuts (like the Mediterranean diet) and low in red/processed meats, refined grains, and sugary drinks supports the health of blood vessel linings and blood flow.

-- Exercise: Regular moderate-to-vigorous aerobic exercise has been shown to improve erectile function, likely by improving blood flow, endothelial function, and reducing cardiovascular risk.
+- Exercise: Regular moderate-to-vigorous aerobic exercise improves erectile function.
+It does this by improving blood flow, blood vessel lining function, and reducing cardiovascular risk.

 - Weight Loss: For overweight or obese men, losing weight can improve testosterone levels, insulin sensitivity, and vascular health.